The new eReader being trialed on Taylor & Francis Online enables you to easily share free access to journal articles with friends and colleagues.

 The new eReader will also help you to engage with journal articles in ways that weren’t previously possible.
 For example, you now have the ability to add annotations, navigate between article sections and figures, and view recommended articles.

 There are also options for offline reading.
 You can save the EPUB file to an offline reading library within the eReader or download it as a standalone file.
-Open these saved files with any EPUB-compatible device or app, such as Apple Books, Google Play Books, or Amazon Kindle.
+Open these saved files with any EPUB-compatible device or app, such as Apple Books and Google Play Books.

 Importantly, the eReader offers improved accessibility and is more compatible with text-to-speech software than PDFs.
 Font size can also be easily increased at the touch of a button which is particularly useful for those with visual impairments.